Post–September 11 anti-war movement: Allegations of anti-Americanism and anti-Semitism within the European anti-war movement

 Some allege that anti-American sentiments were expressed at most of these anti-war protests in Europe.
 Some rallies even turned into violent events, with attacks on police, shops and passers-by, such as the March 24, 2003 rally in Hamburg, Germany.

-Some also allege that as Muslim minorities are bigger in many European countries than in the U.S., they influenced the movement.
+Some also allege that as Muslim minorities are bigger in a number of European countries than in the U.S., they influenced the movement.
 (5%–10% for France, 3.7% for Germany, 1.3% for Greece, according to the CIA World Factbook).
-There has been an organised Muslim component in many European anti-war rallies, reflecting widespread opposition to the American War on Terror campaign, often because of Arab/Muslim solidarity.
+There has been an organised Muslim component in multiple European anti-war rallies, reflecting widespread opposition to the American war on terror campaign, often because of Arab/Muslim solidarity.
 In some groups, such as the British Stop the War Coalition, Muslims have taken leading positions.
 The presence of extremists and alleged Islamists has been cited by commentators such as Taheri in questioning the anti-war groups' commitment to human rights.

 Anti-Israeli slogans and acts, allegedly most often chanted and committed by Islamists, have caused some to see anti-war rallies to be "hijacked" by them to become anti-Israeli, anti-Zionist and anti-Western events.

 In France, Iraqi and Palestinian flags were common in anti-war rallies, while Israeli flags were often set on fire.
 In one case, the inflammatory atmosphere led to a serious case of violence: two Jewish teenagers, members of Hashomer Hatzair, were attacked in a demonstration in Paris against the war in Iraq.
 Aurélie Filippetti, a spokeswoman of the Green Party in Paris, was among the organizers of the demonstration.
 In an interview she gave Maariv correspondent Sefi Handler, she criticized some of her fellow French left-wingers for creating an anti-Israeli atmosphere which encourages antisemitism.
 She said:

 I felt we should stop putting our head in the sand, saying that these are only fringe effects and therefore 'none of our concern', which leads us to just condemn them and do nothing more...
 They explained to me that the slogan 'Bush and Sharon are murderers' is not antisemitism but anti-Zionism.
 But for me, when you burn the flag of Israel, it is antisemitism.
 The meaning is the delegitimation of Israel's right to exist.